Welcome to the UNM-G Writing Center!

 If you could ask a professor anything, what would it be?

-This week, we asked Professor Robert Galin (Associate Professor, English) the following question submitted by an anonymous freshman:
+This winter season, we asked Dr. Yi-Wen Huang (Associate Professor, English) the following question submitted anonymously:

 "The help students received was imperative and so effective in helping them move forward on their writing assignments."